 - What are the conditions and requirements of ARD?

-- I was told that my criminal charges were expunged because I completed ARD, so why did the criminal charges still appear on a criminal background search?
+- My DUI charges were expunged after I completed ARD, so why did they appear on a criminal background search?

 Free Initial Consultation